oracle/node-oracledb/doc/api.md

 ```

 The `poolAttrs` parameter provides connection credentials and
-pool-specific configuration properties, such as maximum or minimum
+pool-specific configuration properties, such as the maximum or minimum
-number of connections for the pool or `stmtCacheSize` for the connections.
+number of connections for the pool, or `stmtCacheSize` for the connections.
 The properties provided in the `poolAttrs` parameter override the default
 pooling properties in effect in the *Oracledb* object.